jessicaonly/movie-database/README.md

 3. Make sure you have an `.env` file in your root directory with the API key and URLS (provided upon request!)
 4. Run `node server.js` in the root directory to get the Node server running.
 5. Open another tab/window in your terminal, navigate into the `/client` directory again, and run `npm start`
+6. Naviage to `localhost:3000` in your browser if you're not redirected automatically.

 That's it!